2023 Best Visual & Performing Arts Schools in the Middle Atlantic Region

 After completing their degree, visual and performing arts graduates from American Musical and Dramatic Academy carry an average student debtload of $22,000.
 The average monthly payment of a loan this size is about $938, assuming that the borrower is on a 10-year repayment plan.

-You’ll be in good company if you decide to attend The College of New Jersey.
-It ranked #5 on our 2023 Best Visual & Performing Arts Schools in the Middle Atlantic Region list.
-TCNJ is a medium-sized public school located in the suburb of Ewing.
+You’ll join some of the best and brightest minds around you if you attend The College of New Jersey.
+The school came in at #5 on this year’s Best Visual & Performing Arts Schools in the Middle Atlantic Region list.
+TCNJ is a moderately-sized public school located in the large suburb of Ewing.

 The average amount in student loans that visual and performing arts majors at TCNJ take out is $25,000.